Metric (band): Formation and early years

-Haines was born in New Delhi, India, to American-born parents, and was raised in Fenelon Falls, Ontario.
+Emily Haines was born in New Delhi, India, to American-born parents, and was raised in Fenelon Falls, Ontario.
 She grew up as a dual citizen of both Canada and the United States.
 Her father, poet Paul Haines (best known for his lyrical collaboration with Carla Bley in the 1971 jazz opera Escalator over the Hill), often made cassettes of rare and eclectic music for his daughter to listen to, and her early influences included Carla Bley and Robert Wyatt.

 Haines attended Etobicoke School of the Arts.
 There she met Amy Millan (future member of Stars and Broken Social Scene), and Kevin Drew (future member of Broken Social Scene).
 Haines and Millan briefly formed their first band around 1990 while at ESA.
 Haines attended the University of British Columbia in Vancouver in 1992–1993, at Toronto in 1995, and at Concordia University in Montreal in 1995–1996.
 She distributed in 1996 an early album titled Cut in Half and Also Double with a limited number of copies.
-The album included songs written and recorded during her student years.

-Shaw, who was born in England and raised in Ontario, was attending a Boston music school when he befriended singer Torquil Campbell and Chris Seligman, both future members of the band Stars.
+James Shaw, who was born in England and raised in Ontario, was attending a Boston music school when he befriended singer Torquil Campbell and Chris Seligman, both future members of the band Stars.
 Campbell convinced Shaw to apply to Juilliard Music School and the two moved to New York City.
-After a three-year classical music education at the institution, Shaw decided that his musical interests lay elsewhere; Shaw and Campbell returned to Toronto.
+Shaw initially studied as a classical trumpet player.

-In the summer of 1996, Haines and Shaw met at Toronto’s Horseshoe Tavern.
-Bonded over a mutual distaste of the music scene, they began dating and writing songs together.
+In mid-1996, Haines and Shaw met at Toronto's Horseshoe Tavern.
+Bonding over a mutual distaste of the music scene, they began dating and writing songs together.
 In 1997, Shaw released the studio album Life on the Clock which featured Haines singing on some songs.
 Shaw also moved to Montreal where Haines was living.
 In 1998, calling themselves Mainstream, the pair self-released the five-song Mainstream EP with an overall downtempo and electronic feel.